-Supported by the Ministry of Culture of the Russian Federation, this conference will bring together theatre historians, ballet researchers and choreographers whose aim it is to reconstruct historical performances by Petipa.
+Supported by the Ministry of Culture of the Russian Federation, this conference brought together theatre historians, ballet researchers and choreographers whose aim it is to reconstruct historical performances by Petipa.

-On November 22 the master class of choreography from the Japanese troupe Noism will be held at The Red Triangle factory.
+On November 22 the master class of choreography from the Japanese troupe Noism was held at The Red Triangle factory.
 The Noism Company will demonstrate a Noism Method.

 How to write music for a ballet, how to relate a dance movement and a musical phrase; what is “recomposition” and why it is so exciting to work with another’s musical matrices and formulas?
 Authors: Yuri Krasavin, composer of the Petipa’s ballet reconstruction by Viharev and Samodurov “Pakhita” and music critic Gulyara Sadih-zade.